mdwithrow/project-log/README.md

 [powersupply / molex lead] --> [5.25 drive] <-- ribbon cable --> [greaseweazle controller] <-- usb cable --> [laptop]
 ```
 - I had some trouble with basic stuff like what is up, what is down, which way does disk go in, etc....
-   - the ribbon cable has a strip that is colored to help with orientation, line this polarity line up with the triangle on the greaseweazle connector.
-(The greaseweazle female 34 pin isn't keyed, so pay attention to this)
+   - the ribbon cable has a colored strip that is colored to help with orientation, line this polarity stripe up with the triangle on the greaseweazle connector.
+(The greaseweazle female 34 pin is keyed, but the cable I got is not; so pay attention to this)
   - On the connection to the actual drive, it is keyed so there is only one way to attach it.
 Connect the last position on the cable to the drive (the 'A:' position in a lot of pictures)
   - I left my drive jumper settings to D1
-  - Keep the drive flat, for the me, the jumpers and spinning drum would be down against the table
+  - Keep the drive flat.
+For me, the jumpers and spinning drum would be down against the table
-  - Disks go in with the 'window' first, typically this means the label will be closest to you and facing up
+  - Disks go in with the 'window' first.
+Typically this means the label will be closest to you and facing up
-  - I didn't do the 'terminator resistor' part mentined in the wiki... i don't quite understand where/how/what is being connected.... maybe this is why i'm getting hit and miss results?
+  - I didn't do the 'terminator resistor' part mentined in the wiki.
+I don't understand where/how/what is being connected.... maybe this is why I'm getting hit and miss results?

 ### Software
 -  will start with these pieces of software: